or: pnpm add / yarn add / bun addRequires Node 18+ or any runtime with a global fetch. Zero native dependencies.

 Hello, Syncropel

-Start a Syncropel daemon locally (spl serve --daemon), then:
+Start a Syncropel instance locally (spl serve), then:

 import { Client, Identity, Ref } from "@syncropel/sdk";